matthiasn/clojure-system-book/manuscript/Client-WebSockets.md

 Finally, ````qry-chan```` is used when calling the ````query-loop```` function.

 This is all there is to the **Communicator** component.
 Most notably, any **state is contained** inside an atom that lives **inside the let-binding** of the ````start-communicator```` function and is not reachable from the outside.
-This may not seem terribly important here but we will see that this is valuable when discussing the application state in the **State** component.
+This may not seem terribly important here but we will see that this is valuable when we discuss the application state in the **State** component.
 Also, this namespace does not depend on any other namespace inside our application and interacts entirely through channels that are passed in when the ````start-communicator```` function is called.